thatsus/vue-resource-mocker/README.md

 }
 ```

-If the route path string contains curly-braced portions, then those portions are wildcard.
+If the route path string contains curly-braced portions then those portions are wildcards.

 The matching portions of the request path are sent as additional parameters to the function.